marcodelfrari/TD-Roles/SME.md

 ## 🎯 Self management / Focus

 * You are friendly and pleasant to work with.
 You can resolve most of the personal conflicts by yourself – by reaching out and suggesting a conversation.

 * Helping others is the major part of your work day.
 You not only react to the help requests from your colleagues, but also actively search for the opportunities to help – within your squad, team or support team.

 * You proactively reach out to ask for feedback, for example after being team coordinator for a quarter you ask your team members for feedback
 * In your role as SME you often have to critique your colleagues' pieces of work or their choices and priorities.
 You do this in a patient, constructive and non-confrontational way.
 You look out that other colleagues do this as well and help mediate in difficult situations.
 * You admit mistakes and learn from them

-## 💬 Hard Skills
+## :lock: Hard Skills

 * Knowledge of the company's product architecture and underlying technologies.

 * Understanding of software development life cycles (SDLC), including Agile methodologies.
 * Skills in database design, management, and query languages like SQL.
 * Experience with analytics platforms or business intelligence software.